jan-039/jan-039/README.md

 * Break Through Tech AI Fellow
 * Former President of the Foodie Club
-* Association of Information Systems Datathon participant
 * Student Researcher for the AI Club at CSULB
-* Interested in data visualization, data analytics, and business intelligence
-* Enjoy connecting with others who are interested in using data to support business initiatives

 ## Contact Information